redhat-performance/linpack-wrapper/README.md

          The Linpack Benchmark is a measure of a computer's floating-point rate of execution.
          It is determined by running a computer program that solves a dense system of linear equations.
-         for all Python implementations.
-The focus is on real-world benchmarks, rather than synthetic benchmarks, using whole applications when possible.

 Location of useful documentation: https://www.netlib.org/utk/people/JackDongarra/faq-linpack.html Location of underlying workload: Requires the licensed linpack kit.